 Cut-marked animal bones in association with Oldowan stone tools suggest that Early Stone Age hominins butchered large mammal carcasses.
 There is a noticeable transition in lithic technology from Oldowan core and flake tools to more advanced Acheulean handaxes approximately 1.6 Ma at Olduvai Gorge, Tanzania, and earlier elsewhere.
 However, the function of Acheulean tools remains unclear and their use in butchery behaviors has not been established.
 Linking tool technology to butchery activities is best achieved through the analysis of traces left behind on fossils.
 Past attempts to establish a connection between cut mark micromorphology and stone tool technology have been limited due to a lack of standardized quantitative methods.
 This study offers a new approach for interpreting Oldowan hominin butchery activities in the archaeological record using high-resolution 3D scanning to link cut mark micromorphology to Early Stone Age tool technology.
-Molds of cut marks were collected from fossils within sites from Middle Bed II, Olduvai Gorge, temporally situated near the Oldowan/Acheulean technological transition.
+Molds of cut marks were collected from fossils within sites from Middle Bed

+II, Olduvai Gorge, temporally situated near the Oldowan/Acheulean technological transition.
 Molds were scanned using a Nanovea white-light confocal profilometer to create 3D reconstructions of the marks.
+Measurements collected from the 3D cut mark reconstructions include volume, surface area, maximum depth, width, and length.
 Measurements recorded from 2D cross-sectional profiles include cross-sectional area, width, depth, and roughness.
-These measurements were compared to an experimental database of cut marks created using four raw material types (basalt, chert, quartzite, and phonolite) from Olduvai Gorge, along with several Early Stone Age tool technology that characterize the Oldowan and Acheulean industries at Olduvai.
+These measurements were compared to an experimental database of cut marks created using four raw material types (basalt, chert, quartzite, and phonolite) from Olduvai Gorge along with several Early Stone Age tool types that characterize the Oldowan and Acheulean industries at Olduvai.
 Linking cut marks on fossilized bone to the tool technology that created them will provide a better understanding of the butchery behaviors of Early Stone Age hominins.

-Evaluating Language-Related Asymmetry in Endocasts Using Non-rigid Diffeomorphic Image Registration
+Kitchell Evaluating Language-Related Asymmetry in Endocasts using Non-Rigid Diffeomorphic Image Registration